 Welcome

-***Have a look around: Categories are to the right of the home page, as well as Recent Posts.
+***Have a look around: Categories are to the right of this home page.
 Hope you can relate and that you find some of this information helpful.
 Although we are all different with our individual conditions, we are all united in the MS experience.***

 About my Multiple Sclerosis

-I am a 40 year old woman who has had MS for about 13 years.
+I am a 43 year old woman who has had MS for over 16 years.
 I believe myself to be the “average” patient, at least statistically.
 I realize there is no exact standard for this disease, since it varies so much from patient to patient.
-Nevertheless, I am female (in the majority), the disease started in my late twenties (very common decade for onset), I have the relapsing/remitting variety (the most common type), and at the present time I have a moderate course of the disease.
-I have presently gone 3 years relapse-free, probably due to my taking one of the disease-modifying medications.
+Nevertheless, I am female (in the majority), the disease started in my late twenties (very common decade for onset), I have the relapsing/remitting variety (the most common type), and at the present time I have a moderate course of the disease….
+I’ve also managed over five years relapse-free– until quite recently– possibly due to my taking one of the disease-modifying medications.
 However, I still have day-to-day symptoms and struggles, much like other patients.

 About my Education and Career